alexboia/WP-Trip-Summary/README.md

 ## Requirements
 ### For running the plug-in itself
-1. PHP version 5.2.0 or greater;
+1. PHP version 5.6.2 or greater;
 2. MySQL version 5.7 or greater (with spatial support);
-4. Wordpress 4.0 (maybe lower, but I haven't checked it up yet so I'd rather err on the safe side for now) or greater;
+4. Wordpress 5.0 or greater;
 5. libxml extension;
 6. SimpleXml extension;
 7. mysqli extension;